aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-data-operations/set-tolerances-for-file-gdb-layer/_index.md

 A: You can purchase the license from the [buy page](https://purchase.aspose.com/buy).

 ## Conclusion
-In this guide we covered how to **create file GDB dataset**, configure geometry tolerances, and save a ready‑to‑use layer with Aspose.GIS for .NET.
+In this guide we covered **how to create gdb** files, configure geometry tolerances, and save a ready‑to‑use layer with Aspose.GIS for .NET.
 These steps give you precise control over spatial data, making your GIS applications more reliable and interoperable.

 ---
-**Last Updated:** 2025-12-31
+**Last Updated:** 2026-04-30
 **Tested With:** Aspose.GIS for .NET 24.11 (latest at time of writing)
 **Author:** Aspose